Janus Atlas - Multi-Timeframe Auto-Levels¶

 π Daily/Weekly High/Low

 Plain English: Yesterday's and last week's highest/lowest prices.
-These act as psychological barriers because traders remember them.
+These act as psychological barriers because market participants remember them.

 π Market Structure (Swing Highs/Lows)